Profile: Joko Widodo

 Joko Widodo was elected as Indonesia's president in July 2014, in a win that marked a sea change in the country's politics.

-Also known as Jokowi, Mr Widodo - a former entrepreneur and governor of Jakarta - comes from a humble background and stood in sharp contrast to the country's previous prime ministers who hailed from the political and military elite.
+Coming from a humble background, he stands in sharp contrast to the country's previous leaders, who hailed from the political and military elite.

 Rise to the top